This post contains affiliate links. Read the full disclosure here.

 - WEB SLINGERS: A Spider-Man Adventure

 There are of course a lot of rides that can be found at both parks too.
-Fantasyland classics like Peter Pan and It’s a Small World are on both properties.
+Fantasyland classics like Peter Pan, It’s a Small World, and Mad Tea Party are on both properties.
 Soarin’ can be found at both Epcot and Disney California Adventure and Toy Story Mania can be found at both Hollywood Studios and California Adventure.

 The entire Galaxy’s Edge expansion can be found at both Disneyland and Hollywood Studios.

 There are also similar rides that go by different names.
 Guardians of the Galaxy – Mission: BREAKOUT! is just a rethemed Tower of Terror.
-And the kiddie coaster Barnstormer in Magic Kingdom is very similar to Gadget’s Go Coaster in Disneyland.
+And the kiddie coaster Barnstormer in Magic Kingdom is very similar to Chip & Dale’s Gadget Coaster in Disneyland.

 Disneyland and Disney World are pretty different when it comes to entertainment.
 Both parks have fireworks, in-park performances, and character cavalcades and parades (although they are different at each park).